nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 39 - Final Class.md

 ## The Course From a Textbook POV
-- Format is Chapter.
-Section
+- Format is Number.
+Chapter, Section
 1. Overview, All
 2. Programs, See 360
 3. Representation, 3.1 --> 3.17